I Shall Survive Using Potions!: Characters

-Kaoru died young and was offered the chance to be reborn with a special power; having chosen to create potions along with an item box that can hold an infinite amount of objects.
-She asks to befriend the Goddess of her new world, Celestine, unintentionally becoming an ageless immortal; due to asking to be friends "for life".
+Kaoru died young and was offered the chance to be reborn with a special power; having chosen to create potions along with an item box that can hold an infinite number of objects.
+She asks to befriend the goddess of her new world, Celestine, unintentionally becoming an ageless immortal, due to asking to be friends "for life".
 Her greatest desire is to fall in love with an average man and spread out her descendants in the world.
 She is a skilled tactician and deceiver, using clever planning to outsmart her opponents.
 Due to her friendship with Celestine, many believe she is a goddess or an angel who works with her.

 Kaoru ends up causing major uproar in the world by voicing her opinion on nobility and the rich, and how their lives are a shame; it is mostly because she doesn't want to be used for personal gain or greedy desires.